a-super-carrot/Mi11-Google-Camera/README.md

 # #Mi11-Google-Camera
-*Go to the releases and download the "All in it.zip"
+*Go to the releases and download the "All-in-it.zip"
 ---
 *Place the downloaded file into the sample path below , or create a legend if there is no folder
 ---